RazorSPoint/azure-devops-azure-policy-extension/README.md

 #### Governance Type
 Choose if you either want to deploy a policy or a policy set.

-#### Azure Subscription
+#### Azure Management Group Connection
-Choose a subscription with a created service principal, which has the proper permission as explained earlier above.
+Choose a connection that creates a service principal which is assigned to a management group, which has the proper permission as explained earlier above.
+For how to do it, check explanation above!

 #### Definition Location
 Choose the scope of the policy, which can be either scoped to a management group id or a subscription id.